boris-soroker/getting-started/en/faq/list.md

 ---
 ### <a href="#unlimited-tube" name="unlimited-tube">**What does _Unlimited Tube_ mean?**</a>

 It would be better to call it a _Rate-unlimited Tube_ or something like that.
-It simply means that this Tube does not have the trial-imposed restriction of 30 messages per a calendar hour.
+It simply means that this Tube does not have the trial-imposed [restriction](/getting-started/en/faq/list#limited-tube) (maximum 30 messages per a calendar hour per a Rate-Limited Tube).

 Note that if you try to send a lot of messages in a rapid sequence (more than a couple of messages per a second, for example) some of your messages will be not relayed by Sameroom to the connected rooms. _Rate-unlimited_ does not mean that Sameroom knows how to defeat laws of physics.